apache/druid/docs/content/querying/timeseriesquery.md

 |postAggregations|See [Post Aggregations](../querying/post-aggregations.html)|no|
 |context|See [Context](../querying/query-context.html)|no|

 To pull it all together, the above query would return 2 data points, one for each day between 2012-01-01 and 2012-01-03, from the "sample\_datasource" table.
-Each data point would be the (long) sum of sample\_fieldName1, the (double) sum of sample\_fieldName2 and the (double) the result of sample\_fieldName1 divided by sample\_fieldName2 for the filter set.
+Each data point would be the (long) sum of sample\_fieldName1, the (double) sum of sample\_fieldName2 and the (double) result of sample\_fieldName1 divided by sample\_fieldName2 for the filter set.
 The output looks like this:

 ```json
 [